Howick Historical Village

-Howick Historical Village is a living museum in Auckland, New Zealand.
-It is a recreation of a New Zealand colonial village using surviving buildings from the surrounding area.
-Despite its name, the Village is actually located in the suburb of Pakuranga.
+Howick Historical Village is a living museum in Lloyd Elsmore Park, Pakuranga, Auckland, New Zealand.
+It is a recreation of a New Zealand colonial village between the years 1840 and 1880, focusing on the history of the Royal New Zealand Fencible Corps, and the local European and Māori history of Howick and Pakuranga and the surrounding areas of East Auckland.